Is your company meeting it’s “Duty of Care” obligations to its expat employees?

 A group expat plan that is properly designed and sourced can provide a high level of global insurance coverage that will fully meet the duty of care for your expatriate workforce stationed around the world.
 We can source the following coverage for our group expatriate clients:

 It is critical that your global mobility department fully commit to the duty of care philosophy and provide global coverage for your employees that exceed what is required no matter where they are posted.
 Our firm can source plans for individuals and groups.
-For more information on the global benefit plans that we can offer your international workers, please contact us today.
+For group expatriate benefit plans, some of the insurance providers we work with can set up a plan with as few as two employees if the company has a wider global workforce of at least approximately 25 to 30.
+Other insurers may require ten or twenty expats.
+It is all about spreading the risk as far as possible when we are talking about global benefit plans.